pro1tocol/Linux-Novice-Function/README.md

     vim [file name] = open a file
     :i  = edit file
-    :q! = force quit, the file will be lost if it is not saved :w! = force save
+    :q! = force quit, the file will be lost if not saved :w! = force save
     :wq = save and exit
     :q  = exit

-## Integrate update sources for various OS
+## Update sources for various OS

 ## `Manjaro`
 replace the update source in China